arcus/education_modules/demystifying_large_language_models/demystifying_large_language_models.md

 After completion of this module, learners will be able to:

 - Define "large language model" (LLM)
-- Give a brief description of n-grams
+- Give a brief description of n-grams and word vectors
 - Give a brief description of a neural network
 - Give one example of a task that an LLM could do that could advance a biomedical project or career
 - Give one example of a caveat or pitfall to be aware of when using an LLM